PamCR/project-1/README.md

 - Update the _____ file to include the ip address
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO:* Answer the following questions to fill in the blanks:_
+* Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
+-Which file is the playbook?
 Where do you copy it?_ its in etc/ansible/files/filebeat-playbook.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ etc/ansible/hosts , add elk server by adding in webserver the elkservers ip address.
 - _Which URL do you navigate to in order to check that the ELK server is running?
 - http://[publicip:5601]/app/kibana